University of Victoria: Off-campus facilities

 The Legacy Gallery in downtown Victoria is one of several off-campus properties owned by the university.

 The University of Victoria has acquired a portfolio of properties around Victoria, British Columbia, and across Vancouver Island.
 These include the Legacy Gallery in downtown Victoria, the University Club, the Inter-urban campus, a former Saanich-based lodge and retreat, the Swans Hotel and Restaurant complex, and the Queenswood Property.
 The large, partially forested Queenswood property has been proposed as a site of future expansion for the university.

 In 2017, the University of Victoria announced plans to develop a downtown campus/accommodation centre in the historic area of Victoria, BC including accommodation for students and other facilities.
-The new downtown campus will be centered in buildings donated to the university and located around the historic Broad Street area, beside the old Bay Centre.
+The new downtown campus will be centred in buildings donated to the university and located around the historic Broad Street area, beside the old Bay Centre.
 The downtown development has been suggested as a possible future home for UVic's Peter B. Gustavson School of Business.

 The UVic endowment (estimated at $374 million) and large private donations have allowed for the university's estate to continue growing and for facilities to be upgraded and expanded on an ongoing basis.